A pipeline is a sequence of one or more commands separated by

 separate process (see Command Execution Environment).

-option is enabled using the shopt
+If the lastpipe option is enabled using the shopt builtin

 (see The Shopt Builtin),

-the last element of a pipeline may be run by the shell process
+the last element of a pipeline may be run by the shell process.

 The exit